terra-campaigns/arrival/locations/encounters/list_linhe.md

 - avoiding being seen associating with the likes of the PCs
 - thinking the PCs are an easy prey
 - unwelcome to deal with strangers
+- hopelessly lost
+- hermits with a good reason to stay alone
+- escaping slave or prisoner
+- peasants perhaps moonlighting as a bandit
+- thinking they are dangerous outlaw or outcast
+- explorering, scouting, or surveying the territory
+- patrolling to drive off troublesome intruders
+- miners, woodsmen, hunters, or other workers
+- common traveler, perhaps lost
+- noble or other gentry on a journey
+- pilgrim, perhaps of a malevolent god
+- bandits, marauders, or other adventurers
+- raiders on their way to pillage a site
+- camping
+- conducting some rite
+- arguing hotly over something
+- pausing for a meal
+- making far too much noise for stealth
+- interrogating a prisoner
+- examining recent loot or a finding
+- camping here for an interval
+- fleeing a fearsome pursuer
+- looking for something to steal
+- in need of healing or help with a situation
+- hiding from something hunting them
+- chasing enemies of theirs

 misbegotten_activities:
 - hunting or raiding